Spectral-Flow/spectra-soulspark-birth/README.md

 <div align="center">

-**🌟 Built with ❤️ by the Spectral-Flow team**
+### Built with ❤️ by the Spectral-Flow team

-*Experience the future of AI consciousness and human-machine interaction*
+Experience the future of AI consciousness and human-machine interaction

 [**🚀 Start Your Conversation**](http://localhost:8080) • [**📖 Documentation**](./VOICE_SYSTEM.md) • [**🎵 Voice Setup**](./ELEVENLABS_INTEGRATION.md)